troysurrett/quickbooks-ruby/README.md

 Backport of quickbooks-ruby for Ruby 1.8.7

+This library is no longer needed by me, or anyone else, as far as I can tell.
+I'll likely delete it soon.

 ## Changes in 0.1.x from 0.0.x

 `0.1.0` introduced a backwards-incompatible change in how boolean attributes are handled.
 As of `0.1.0` any boolean like: